 One of the most terrifying things when you’re pregnant is finding out that your baby is coming early – and it’s no secret why.
-Premature births are the leading cause of death in kids under the age of five, the March of Dimes notes, and a premature baby is more likely to face long-term health complications than their fully gestated counterparts.
+Premature baby births are the leading cause of death in kids under age 5, the March of Dimes notes.
+And a premature baby is more likely to face long-term health complications than their fully gestated counterparts.

 Stages and causes of prematurity